-The graduate school dean will give the student an opportunity to respond, and will then make a decision regarding the committee recommendation.
+The graduate school dean will allow the student to respond and will then decide on the committee recommendation.

 If the final decision is to drop the student from the graduate school, the student's advisory committee will be responsible for facilitating this transition for the student.